 Symptoms That Indicate a Serious Problems

-Following is a list of red flag signs while on oral contraceptives, which indicate that you should immediately consult your clinician
+Following is a list of red-flag signs while on oral contraceptives, which indicate that you should immediately consult your doctor:

 - Acute chest pain

 - Acute abdominal colicky pain